Actuaries predict and assess the financial risks and impacts of future events. They work in areas such as insurance, superannuation and investment.

 Farhaad Kachwalla knew he wanted to work with numbers, so he approached Wellington firm Melville Jessup Weaver to find out about becoming an actuary - and ended up with a job.

 How did you get your job?

-"I started off at Victoria University doing an economics and maths degree.
+"I started off at Victoria University of Wellington doing an economics and maths degree.
 I always wanted to get into something that involved numbers because I enjoyed working with them.
 My mum knew an actuary in Wellington and she thought it would be good if I had a chat with one to see what they actually do – and there was a vacancy available.
-When I first started I didn’t know very much at all, but as you go through the exams to become a fully qualified actuary, it actually helps you directly with what you do at work."
+When I first started I didn't know very much at all, but as you go through the exams to become a fully qualified actuary, it actually helps you directly with what you do at work."

 What do you find challenging about it?

 "The exams – there are 15.
 They're meant to be hard.
 It's full-time work, part-time study, and it's all via correspondence."